International Journal of Applied Dental Sciences

 Materials and Methods: Forty five extracted human mandibular molars having were collected.
 Teeth were randomly assigned to three groups (n=15).
 Samples were decoronized by maintaining root length.
 Pre-instrumentation cone beam computed tomography scan was done after stabilizing the samples on wax blocks.
 The working length was determined at 1 mm short from the apical foramen by using a ISO 15 K-fi le tip protruding at apical foramen.
 Preparation was carried out according to the manufacturer’s instructions.
 Finally, canals were instrumented upto apically for each group.
 After each instrumentation, root canals were irrigated with 2ml of 3% sodium hypochlorite solution followed by 2 ml of 17% EDTA solution.
 Final irrigation was done with 5ml of saline.
 Post instrumentation cone beam computed tomography scans of all samples in the 3 groups were acquired.

 Result: revo-s and NeoEndo removed less dentin than Protaper Gold file system.

 Conclusion: Protaper Gold, NeoEndo and Revo-S showed statistically significant difference in remaining dentin thickness over the different intervals of root canal length.
 Therefore, it was concluded that Protaper Gold file system removed more dentine than Revo- S and NeoEndo file system.

 How to cite this article:

-Dr. Anil K Tomer, Dr. Ruchi Gupta, Dr. Akankshita Behera, Dr. Nitish Mittal, Dr. Afnan Ajaz Raina, Dr. Midhun Ramachandran and Dr. Ashvin G John.
+Dr. Anil K Tomer, Dr. Ruchi Gupta, Dr. Akankshita Behera, Dr. Nitish Mittal, Dr. Afnan Ajaz Raina, Dr. Midhun Ramachandran, Dr. Ashvin G John.
 An in-vitro evaluation of remaining dentine thickness through CBCT using different file.
-International Journal of Applied Dental Sciences.
-2018; 4(3): 09-13.
+Int J Appl Dent Sci 2018;4(3):09-13.